RTEMS/rtems-docs/eng/fv/appendix-fv.rst

 measure the completeness of our manual and automatic test generation tools previously developed.

-he RTEMS Event Manager was chosen as the second case-study because it involved concurrency and communication, had a small number of API calls (just two), but also had somewhat complex requirements related to task priorities.
+The RTEMS Event Manager was chosen as the second case-study because it involved concurrency and communication, had a small number of API calls (just two), but also had somewhat complex requirements related to task priorities.